 To avoid being shadowbanned, you should create and share high quality content, and avoid using spammy hashtags with posts that are not relevant to the content you’re sharing.
 Using your own custom hashtag is a safe move!

 You can also track your post performance—without hiring a digital marketer—with Instagram analytics tools to see which are supporting your business and which aren’t.

 Now that you know the steps for getting started with properly using hashtags on Instagram it’s time to get to work!

-- Utilise all 30 hashtags within a post to maximise your reach.
+Utilize all 30 hashtags within a post to maximize your reach.

 Don’t be afraid to create custom hashtags to help you build your community.